JuanSantos100/JuanSantos100/README.md

 # Hi, I'm Juan 👋

 I’m a Data Engineer from Brazil, passionate about building scalable **data pipelines**, working with **cloud technologies**, and turning raw data into valuable insights.
-Currently, I’m focused on improving my skills in **Python, AWS, and Big Data frameworks** to grow in the international market.
+Currently, I’m focused on improving my skills in **Python, AWS, and Big Data frameworks**.

 ---